Nights-Software/ns-docs/resources/nightShifts.md

 ---

+## Troubleshoot

+A list of tips and tricks:

+1. Start the resource before you or any other player joins.
+This will prevent errors in relation to your database.

+1. Do not delete department sections or change index numbers in the config.lua.
+Some parts of the code require the setup and the MDT is made to have 4 sections.
+To disable one, just permission lock and rename it or get creative otherwise.

+1. Always order index numbers.
+Correct: [1], [2], [3] | Wrong: [1], [3], [4]

+1. Always read the commentry in the scripts you're editing.
+There is logic in them.

+---

 # Help us or let us help you
 Get in touch for feedback or support, join our Discord and make use of our ticket system!